 MedicalResearch.com: What is the background for this study?
-What are the main findings?

 MedicalResearch.com: What should readers take away from your report?

-MedicalResearch.com: What recommendations do you have for future research as a result of this study?
+MedicalResearch.com: What recommendations do you have for future research as a result of this work?

 MedicalResearch.com: Is there anything else you would like to add?